Wealthy financier charged with molesting dozens of girls

 “In this way, Epstein created a vast network of underage victims for him to sexually exploit in locations including New York and Palm Beach,” prosecutors said.

-U.S. Attorney Geoffrey Berman of New York said that the non-prosecution agreement that spared Epstein from a heavy prison sentence a decade ago is binding only on federal prosecutors in Florida, where the deal was made, not on authorities in New York.
+U.S. Attorney Geoffrey Berman of New York said that the non-prosecution agreement that spared Epstein from a heavy prison sentence on similar allegations a decade ago is binding only on federal prosecutors in Florida, where the deal was made, not on authorities in New York.

 “While the charged conduct is from a number of years ago, it is still profoundly important to the many alleged victims — now young women,” Berman said.
 “They deserve their day in court.
 We are proud to be standing up for them by bringing this indictment.”